untodesu/voxelius/docs/dev/modding/lib-slabdef.md

 ### Function: `slabdef.on_place(identifier) -> function`

-Produces an `on_place` callback for a given slab identifier.
+Returns an `on_place` callback for a given slab identifier.

 #### Arguments

 - `identifier` is the namespaced block ID.
-If the namespace is omitted, `core.NAMESPACE` is used.
+If you omit the namespace, the engine uses `core.NAMESPACE`.

 #### Return value